 For the latest forex news and views, follow us on twitter @caxtonfx and sign up to our daily report.

-No major moves were seen yesterday and it was broadly a Monday of range-bound trading.
+Richard Driver, Analyst No major moves were seen yesterday and it was broadly a Monday of range-bound trading.
 Many books will now be closed for the holidays but there is still scope for some movements, most likely in favour of safer currencies like the US dollar and the pound.
+The euro held up reasonably well despite uninspiring comments from ECB President Draghi to the effect that more aggressive bond purchases will not be adopted.
+Today’s session brings some CBI realized sales data, but aside from this the coming session if fairly data light. | ||

 STERLING/EURO: Sterling has enjoyed another push higher this morning, with ECB President Draghi disappointing the markets.